Anubhav-rawat/news-portal-assignment/README.md

 - **API Limitations:** The news API used had restrictions that limited deployment to localhost only, posing challenges for deployment to external servers.
 - **Integration Complexity:** Integrating pagination, favorite articles functionality using local storage, and ensuring responsive design were initial challenges during development.

+  ## Table of Contents
+  ### Features

+#### Fetching News

+Display the latest news articles from various categories like Business, Entertainment, Health, Science, Sports, and Technology using an external API.

+#### Pagination

+Navigate through multiple pages of news articles to ensure a smooth browsing experience.

+#### Search by Keyword

+Allow users to search for news articles by entering keywords, making it easy to find specific topics.

+#### Add to Favorites

+Enable users to save their favorite articles locally using the browser's local storage.

+#### Responsive Design

+Ensure the application is responsive and works well across different devices, including desktops, tablets, and mobile phones.